3 minutes estimated reading time

 Gaming the charts has been going on for decades.
 Economist Tyler Cowen documented how prosecutions in the US for what was called payola started in the 1950s in his book: In Praise of Commercial Culture.
-Prior to this the process for the charts was opaque at best.
+Prior to this the process for ranking and gaming the charts was opaque at best.
 It destroyed the career of radio DJ Alan Freed, who helped pioneer the rock and roll sound.
 American Bandstand presenter Dick Clark almost had a similar fate.
 Clark sold a stake in a record company and turned snitch for the authorities.

 Over time labels relied on legal promotional means to radio stations.
 Here’s what KLF’s The Manual had to say about them circa 1988: